San Francisco Plaza Program

 Plazas that could be adopted in this program would be located on City-owned property in active areas of San Francisco, like commercial corridors, transit or bicycle hubs or other naturally active areas.
 Only City property outside of the Recreation and Parks Department (RPD) jurisdiction would be eligible and each proposed plaza would have a demonstrable need for a long-term activation and/or maintenance solution.
 The Plaza Program is intended to provide a long-term “home” for plaza projects created through various City programs, including but not limited to: Pavement to Parks, Invest in Neighborhoods, the Planning Department process for new residential and/or commercial developments and other City initiatives.
 All program plazas would need to be adopted by the Board of Supervisors on a plaza-by-plaza basis as part of the Plaza Program.

-If approved by the Board of Supervisors, the program would leverage benefits for the public realm by supporting community-based groups in becoming stewards of their neighborhood open space.
+The program would leverage benefits for the public realm by supporting community-based groups in becoming stewards of their neighborhood open space.
 The Plaza Program is an exciting new step in building on local efforts to implement more innovative, sustainable and livable solutions that engage and support San Francisco’s many vibrant communities.

 For questions regarding the Plaza Program, please contact: